• Skip to primary navigation

 • ร—

-Home ยป Recipes ยป Cozy Winter/Holiday Treats
+Home ยป Recipes ยป Pies

 Pecan Pie Recipe

-Updated: November 14, 2023 by Sam Merritt โ€ข 171 Comments
+Updated: October 29, 2025 by Sam Merritt โ€ข 171 Comments

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-Jump to Recipe
+Jump to Recipe Jump to Video

-Slice of pecan pie on a white plate.
+Slice of pecan pie on a plate with a fork beside it.

 The Best Pecan Pie Recipe

 You’ve officially found the BEST pecan pie recipe!
-My carefully tested recipe is guaranteed to produce a perfect pie with a firm, yet slightly gooey center, crisp top, and flaky homemade pie crust base.
+My carefully tested recipe is guaranteed to produce a perfect pie with a firm, yet slightly gooey center, crisp top, and flaky easy pie crust base.
 It’s been carefully tweaked and adjusted for the best possible flavor and texture.
 Bonus: it’s also really, really easy to make!

 • Eggs.
 Use room temperature eggs and whisk them vigorously until they’re light and foamy.
+If you forget to set your eggs ahead of time, use my trick to quickly bring eggs to room temperature.

 • Melted butter.
 Use unsalted butter and let it cool before adding it to your egg mixture.
-Note: I accidentally say 1 cup instead of ยผ cup in my video 🤦🏼♀️–you only need ยผ cup!

-Remember, this is just an overview of the ingredients I used and why.
+As always, this is just an overview of the ingredients I used and why.
 For the full recipe please scroll down to the bottom of the post!

 How to Make Pecan Pie